The website of Jean Dar

 - Dream hard, dream wild!

-This project will start in Sao Paolo, Brazil, before going to Patagonia - one of the wildest places on earth.
-I aim to summit Gorra Blanca, go white water rafting and kayaking during three weeks in this exceptional location.
-A stopover in the capital cities of Chile and Argentina on my way to Colombia and el Carnaval de Barranquilla and diving in Santa Marta/Taganga, salsa dancing the nights away in Cali and take in culture and culinary highlights in Medellin and Bogota.
-The lush Dominican Republic will be my last stop, where I will scuba and freedive with humpback whales and dance even more for a week or so.
+This project will start in São Paulo and Santos, Brazil, before going to Patagonia - one of the wildest places on earth.
+Here I aim to summit Gorra Blanca in Chile, go wildwater rafting and kayaking in Ushuaia and Bariloche during three weeks in this exceptional location.
+A stopover in the capital city of Argentina on my way to Colombia and el Carnaval de Barranquilla, salsa dancing the nights away in Cali and take in culture and culinary highlights in Medellin.
+The lush Dominican Republic will be my last stop, where I will scuba and freedive and dance Marengue during el Carnaval de Santo Domingo.
 I will be living La Vida Loca in all ways possible from January to March 2018.

 Diving the Coral Triangle